What delays trains

 We realise that there is nothing more frustrating than arriving at the train station to get to work or home and the train is late.
 There are a number of things that can impact on our ability to run your train service on time.
 When a train is delayed we come up with a plan to manage it – this could mean running with reduced seating, cancelling it and replacing train services with buses.

 Disruptions and delays impact on trains, rosters and staff, and there are often flow-on effects to later services.
 Trains and staff may be left in the wrong locations or lines may be blocked.
-When we replace trains with buses we do try and follow the train timetable, buses may get stuck in traffic.
+When we replace trains with buses we do try to follow the train timetable, buses may get stuck in traffic.

 We will do our best to keep you up to date with your train service.
 We send out alerts and service updates and keep the website updated.